-Did you know that today is World Photography Day?
-It totally slipped my mind until I was sipping my tea and scrolling through social media this morning.
-In honor of today, I decided to share five things you may not know about me as a photographer as well as these delicious Raspberry and Pear Tarts recipe that even has the award-winning blog, EyeSwoon swooning!
+Today is World Photography Day!
+In honor of this day, I decided to share five things you may not know about me as a photographer along with this delicious recipe for Raspberry and Pear Mini Tarts that has been FEATURED ON EYESWOON.

 1) I didn’t learn to cook until I met my husband, Mike.

 My mom used to say I left for college knowing how to boil water.
 When I was in college I would stock up on ramen noodles and Kraft mac and cheese, so she wasn’t exactly wrong.
 When I met Mike in my late 20’s, he cooked for me on our second date.
 He made asparagus risotto and to this day, he still makes it for me.
 I remember watching him cook in my tiny apartment kitchen and was amazed at how much he enjoyed doing it and how easy he made it look.
 My love for good food has always been there, but Mike got me to see that cooking was not only something I could do, but something I wanted to do.

 2) I started taking pictures with my cell phone and lighting from a window in my apartment.